hexanal/fredmercy-blog/src/content/en/about.md

   - nodejs/express
 - made by me
   - open sourced [on github](https://github.com/hexanal/fredmercy-blog), you can read the `README.md` file for more technical information
+  - its design is minimalist on purpose: the goal is to have a website that runs smoothly on almost any hardware, that's accessible, performant, legible, easy to maintain, etc.

 **privacy**